OpenShot/openshot-qt/doc/clips.rst

-   Crop X              A point on a line representing position of the clip on the X axis in decimal (0 to 1) Crop Y              A point on a line representing the position of the clip on the Y axis in decimal (0 to 1) Duration            A number representing the length of the clip (in seconds) Enable Audio        A number that represents if the clip has enabled audio (-1=undefined, 0=no, 1=yes) Enable Video        A number that represents if the clip has enabled video (-1=undefined, 0=no, 1=yes) End                 A number representing the time from the beginning of the original clip (in seconds) Frame Number        A value that displays the curfrent frame number of the selection in the upper left corner of the screen
-   Gravity             A value that determines where the clip snaps to its parent ID                  A number representing the identifaction of the clip that is automatically created Location X          A point on a line representing the relative X position based on the gravity (-1 to 1) Location Y          A point on a line representing the relative Y position based on the gravity (-1 to 1) Origin X            A point on a line representing XXXX in decimal (0 to 1) Origin Y            A point on a line representing YYYY in decimal (0 to 1) Position            A number representing the location on the timeline where the clip begins (in seconds) Rotation            A number representing the rotation of the clip in degrees (-360 to 360) Scale               A value that determines how a clip should be resized to fit it's parent
+   Crop X              A point on a line representing position of the clip on the X axis in decimal (0 to 1) Crop Y              A point on a line representing the position of the clip on the Y axis in decimal (0 to 1) Duration            A number representing the length of the clip (in seconds) Enable Audio        A number that represents whether the clip has enabled audio (-1=undefined, 0=no, 1=yes) Enable Video        A number that represents whether the clip has enabled video (-1=undefined, 0=no, 1=yes) End                 A number representing the time from the beginning of the original clip (in seconds) Frame Number        A value that displays the curfrent frame number of the selection in the upper left corner of the video Gravity             A value that determines where the clip snaps to its parent ID                  A number representing the identifaction of the clip that is automatically created Location X          A point on a line representing the relative X position based on the gravity (-1 to 1) Location Y          A point on a line representing the relative Y position based on the gravity (-1 to 1) Origin X            A point on a line representing the X axis center for shearing and rotation in decimal (0 to 1) Origin Y            A point on a line representing the Y axis center for shearing and rotation in decimal (0 to 1) Position            A number representing the location on the timeline where the clip begins (in seconds) Rotation            A number representing the rotation of the clip in degrees (-360 to 360) Scale               A value that determines how a clip should be resized to fit it's parent